kyma-project/kyma/docs/03-tutorials/00-serverless/svls-04-manage-functions-with-kyma-cli.md

   Alternatively, use the `--dir {FULL_FOLDER_PATH}` flag to point to the directory where you want to create the Function's source files.

-  >**NOTE:** Python 3.9 is not the only one of the available runtimes.
+  >**NOTE:** Python 3.9 is only one of the available runtimes.
 Read about all [supported runtimes and sample Functions to run on them](../../05-technical-reference/svls-01-sample-functions.md).

   The `init` command creates these files in your workspace folder: